m-monirr/PIF-RagProject_llmproxy/RUN_GUIDE.md

 # In Terminal 1:
 ollama serve

-# Pull ONLY the embedding model:
+# Pull the qwen3-embedding model:
 ollama pull qwen3-embedding
 ```

+**💡 Memory Optimization Tips:**
+- Close unnecessary browser tabs and applications
+- The model loads into RAM when first used
+- After first use, embeddings are faster
+- If you still get memory errors, restart Ollama: `ollama serve`

 ### 1.2 Start Qdrant (Vector Database)